Click here to apply

 Guerin Catholic High School is a 1:1 laptop school and will provide guidelines to use when purchasing your Apple laptop.
 All students provide his or her own computers.

 Yes, we encourage our transfer students to spend a day with us.
-It will allow you student to experience a typical day at Guerin Catholic.
-Shadow days are available to transfer students after their interview.
+It will allow your student to experience a typical day at Guerin Catholic.
+Shadow days will be available to transfer students in the spring.

 International Baccalaureate (IB) courses are similar to AP courses in that both are programs of study are designed to challenge students through a college preparatory curriculum.
 Both programs require students to take end-of-course assessments in May with the possibility of earning college credit.
 Whereas AP promotes individual classes that are independent from each other, IB courses are more holistic, using common threads to link subject areas and tie everything together with the Theory of Knowledge class—a philosophy course taught from a Catholic worldview perspective.
 International Baccalaureate fosters a lifelong interest in learning as well as informed and responsible citizenship.